Shop

 Beverly, MA

-The lads at Old Planters are aware of expectations people have for pumpkin beers, and they keep their version familiar with, once again, spice standbys like cinnamon and nutmeg.
-But Jack-O-Planter stands out from similarly crafted beers because Old Planters puts emphasis on roasty pumpkin goodness as the dominant flavor—while somehow managing to keep the beer’s texture nice and crisp.
+The lads at Old Planters are aware of the expectations people have for pumpkin beers, and they keep their version familiar with, once again, spice standbys like cinnamon and nutmeg.
+But Jack-O-Planter stands out from similarly crafted beers because Old Planters emphasizes roasty pumpkin goodness as the dominant flavor—while somehow managing to keep the beer’s texture nice and crisp.

 Good Gourd – Cigar City Brewing